AliaumeL/pandoc-lipics/README.md

 the LIPIcs template.
 This is a work in progress, but the features that are planned are the following:

+## Roadmap

 - [x] Create a pandoc template file with options adapted to the LIPIcs template.
-- [ ] Create an html template that mimics the LIPIcs style.
+- [x] Create an html template that mimics the LIPIcs style.
+- [ ] Create a filter to allow usage of the theorem environments in the pandoc markdown.
 - [ ] Find a way to make bibliographies work with the LIPIcs style, that only allows plain `bibtex` commands.
-- [ ] Create a filter to allow usage of the theorem environments in the pandoc markdown.
 - [ ] Create a filter to have the appendix be part of the main document
 - [ ] Create a filter to automatically generate an appendix
 - [ ] Create a filter to ease the use of the knowledge package